Summer 2026 Courses have arrived!

 As this is primarily a field course, excavation and mapping notes as well as recording of general observations while digging will be required.
 Lab processing forms will also be completed by field school participants.
 No formal tests or writing assignments are required beyond the field notebooks (which will include building an annotated bibliography from pertinent source materials provided by the instructor).

 Participants will be introduced to the essential methods of field archaeology including artifact identification, site mapping, excavation techniques, artifact processing, and beginning analytical methods.
-The field school will include lectures on Iowa archaeology and the culture history sequence of western Iowa as well as day trips to the Sanford Museum in Cherokee, Iowa and the Dixon Oneota site, and possibly the Blood Run National Historic Landmark, Jeffers Petroglyphs, and Pipestone National Monument.
+The field school will include lectures on Iowa archaeology and the culture history of western Iowa.
+It will also feature day trips to the Sanford Museum in Cherokee, Iowa, and the Dixon Oneota site.
+Additional visits may include the Blood Run National Historic Landmark, Jeffers Petroglyphs, and Pipestone National Monument.

 This course is offered at the undergraduate level.
 Academic credit is awarded through the University of Iowa.